mukeshpilaniya/mukeshpilaniya.github.io/_posts/Golang/2022-08-24-Go-Schedular.md

     - Lightweight
     - Parallel execution
     - Scalable
+    - Infinite Stack (Max stack size is 1 GB on 64-bit, 250 MB on 32-bit.)
     - Handling of blocking calls
       - Sending and Receing on Channel
       - Network IO calls